elamaran619/amazon-quicksight-user-guide/doc_source/external-identity-providers-setting-up-saml.md

 }
 ```

-If you want to provide access to Amazon QuickSight and also the ability to create Amazon QuickSight users and administrators, you can use the following policy example\.
+If you want to provide access to Amazon QuickSight and also the ability to create Amazon QuickSight admins, authors \(standard users\), and readers, you can use the following policy example\.

 ```
 {
     "Statement": [
         {
             "Action": [
-                "quicksight:CreateUser",
                 "quicksight:CreateAdmin"
             ],
             "Effect": "Allow",